 Child sexual exploitation is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact: it can also occur through the use of technology.
-Like all forms of child sex abuse, child sexual exploitation:
+Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.

+Indicators of child sexual exploitation may include: